Code Compliance

 Use the Zoning District Analyzer to find out how your property is zoned.

-No. There is no county regulation regarding the removal of tree debris unless in a Resource Protected Area.
-More information regarding tree care and removal is available online
+• Landscaping debris, including arboreal waste, is not regulated by the County.
+There is no county regulation regarding tree removal unless in a Resource Protected Area.
+More information regarding tree care and removal is available from Urban Forestry.

-To report a drainage issue, please fill out and submit the Report a Storm Drainage Problem online form or call the Maintenance and Stormwater Management at 703-877-2800, TTY 711.
+DCC will work with our partner agencies, including Stormwater Management, to determine if there is a drainage violation.
+For general concerns about flooding and drainage, we suggest using the Report a Storm Drainage Problem online form or call the Maintenance and Stormwater Management at 703-877-2800, TTY 711.

 Fairfax Virtual Assistant